 The highest ranked wrestlers fight the final bouts and the crowd become increasingly excited.
 When the very last bout has been fought, there is a closing bow-swirling ceremony – another ritual steeped with symbolic meaning.

-And what better way to round off a wonderful day’s entertainment than going out for dinner at a local restaurant?
+And what better way to round off a wonderful day’s entertainment watching the sumo than going out for dinner at a local restaurant?
 Of course the only meal we could have was chanko nabe – sumo stew.
 This is the meal that sumo wrestlers eat at their stables in large quantities after their training sessions.
 (They go to sleep after eating chanko nabe and this helps them gain weight.)
 It’s filling and nutritious and, importantly, delicious.
 It’s a great sharing dish – a hot pot that sits in the middle of the table and everyone helps themselves.
 It comprises meat and vegetables, sometimes with seafood and tofu, that simmers in a dashi broth (a recipe for dashi can be found here).
 Sometimes sake or mirin is added to the broth to add flavour.
 There is no specific recipe which means that loads of scrumptious variations are possible.
 Unsurprisingly, there are a cluster of chanko nabe restaurants in the Ryogoku area.